sullrich/ah4c/scripts/chromecast/kodi_faves/README.txt

 * Also check that anything you select from the "Favourites" screen starts playing with no further input or interaction.
 Pop-ups or other confirmation things are OK if they automatically go away within a short amount of time.
-* TODO: From the "Favourites" window, select "Options" and use a ViewType of "WideList".
+* From the "Favourites" window, select "Options" and use a ViewType of "WideList".
-  That's important because we have to move around in the list as if we were using arrow keys, and the scripts only move down and up, not left and right.
+  That's important because we have to move around in the list as if we were using arrow keys, and the scripts only move down or up, not left or right.
 * Enable the kodi JSONRPC API via HTTP.
     - Settings > Services > Control
     - Set or edit username and password